WRA Screening PolicyUpdatedWednesday January 22, 2020 byWRA Editor.

 Privacy of Background Checks:

 • Files uploaded to WRA are encrypted in storage and transmission to our Submission system with AES 256 SSL encryption.
 Our hosted solution maintains both SSAE-16 Type I and Type II attestations in conjunction with their auditor SSAE 16 Solutions.

-The Kid Safe Program and Criminal Background Check are valuable tools that Whitpain Recreation Association and similar organizations use to help protect our children from dangerous people.
+• The Kid Safe Program and Criminal Background Check are valuable tools Whitpain Recreation Association and similar organizations use to help protect our children from dangerous people.
 These tools are not 100% fool proof, however, and are not a guarantee.
-It remains your responsibility as a parent to supervise your children, to get to know the people working with your children, and to inform the nearest WRA representative (coach/commissioner) or the Whitpain Police if you become aware of any behavior that you believe is inappropriate.
-The Commonwealth has created a portal for reporting purposes: www.compass.state.pa.us/cwis or 800-932-0313.
+It remains your responsibility as a parent to supervise your children, to get to know the people working with your children, and to inform the nearest WRA representative (coach/commissioner) or the Police if you become aware of any behavior that you believe is inappropriate.
+The Commonwealth has created a portal for reporting purposes: www.compass.state.pa.us/cwis or call 800-932-0313.

 WRA Policy Statement